janpeter19/BPL_TEST2_Fedbatch/README.md

 Note that:
 * The script occassionaly get stuck during installation.
 Then just close the notebook and start from scratch.
 * Runtime warnings are at the moment silenced.
-The main reason is that we run witl an older combination of PyFMI and Python that bring depracation warnings of less interest.
+The main reason is that we run with an older combination of PyFMI and Python that bring depracation warnings of little interest.
 * Remember, you need to have a google-account!

 Just to be clear, no installation is done at your local computer.